|SOMETIMES I ALMOST FEEL GUILTY ABOUT HOW CREEPY I AM. |

 "Uh-oh," I muttered to myself, while fake-surveying the contents of the jam basket.
 "One of those.
 Abort!
 Abort!"

 "Yeah so I'm gonna give him an ultimatum," the young woman said.
 "I get a ring for my birthday or I'm gone."

 Well I'll tell you, I was seized with a "healer" moment.
 I felt duty-bound to butt in and tell this woman she was making a terrible mistake.
-This seemed like a brilliant idea at the time.
 "Ladies," I said, "I couldn't help overhearing.
 And I have to say, No!
 No ultimatums!
 It weakens your position!"

 The two looked at each other and then at me, as if I were a freshly laid cat turd that had suddenly decided to speak.

 But I was in for a penny now, so I kept going.

 "Seriously," I said, "if you really want him to want you, you have to make him think he can't have you."